Hunter: I know that sound... I've got you now, motherfucker!

 - d20 Modern's Cinematic Ammo Rules did not have you track individual bullets.
 Instead, whenever you rolled a "1" on your die, you missed because you were out of ammo and needed to use your next action to reload.

-- In New Hong Kong Story, which is based heavily on the Heroic Bloodshed movies, nobody ever runs out of ammo unless they roll a Critical Miss.
+- In New Hong Kong Story, which is based heavily on the Heroic Bloodshed movies, nobody ever runs out of ammo unless they roll a Critical Failure.
 However, players can also reload their guns at any time for dramatic and gameplay effect before an important shot, as doing so voluntarily gives a small bonus to the next attack roll.

 - Heavy Rain: During the fourth trial, the shark, Ethan Mars has to break into a man's home to kill him.
 Said man turns out to be an armed drug dealer.
 After he refuses to leave, the drug dealer punches him, pulls out a shotgun, and tries to kill Ethan with it.
 He chases him around the apartment destroying many of his own valuables, and corners him into a bedroom.
 He lines up the shot and pulls the trigger, but nothing happens.